spotify/helios/README.md

 If you see any issues, make sure you have the prerequisites (Docker and Zookeeper) installed.

 ### Production
-You can install the downloaded Debian packages as mentioned above, or you can build them yourself.
+You can install the downloaded deb packages as mentioned above, or you can build them yourself.

-Running `mvn package` generates Debian packages that you can install on your servers.
+Running `mvn package` generates deb packages that you can install on your servers.
 For example:

     $ mvn package